Ali-Fawzi/ATM_Machine/README.md

 Simple Atm Machine in C++ language.

-To run the program GO to --> ATM -->ATM.cpp
+To Run the Program GO to --> ATM -->ATM.cpp